Float in Day Trading: What It Is and Why It Matters for Day Traders

 Float Day Trading: Understanding Share Float

-float day trading is the process of using a stock’s publicly tradable share supply to better understand liquidity, volatility, and potential price movement.
+Float day trading is the process of using a stock’s publicly tradable share supply to better understand liquidity, volatility, and potential price movement.
 In the fast-paced world of day trading, market metrics can provide useful context for planning trades and managing risk.
 One metric that often comes up among active traders is float.
 But what exactly is float, and why does it matter?

 What Is Float?